Accessing the Web User Interface Using an NVR without a Router or Modem on PC

 Scroll down until you reach Ethernet adapter Local Area Connection.

 The Autoconfiguration IPv4 Address and Subnet Mask will be needed, either leave the window up or write this information down.
 Time to go back to the NVR.

-There will need to be changes made to the IPv4 Address reflecting on the NVR.
-Using this computer and images shown, I wouldn’t be able to use 197 on the NVR.
-Simply have the last digit in the IPv4 Address changed to 198 or 199, using any number between 0-255 that is not the last number in the IPv4 Address.
+There will need to be changes made to the IPv4 Address on the NVR.
+Using this computer and the images are shown, I wouldn’t be able to use 197 on the NVR.
+Simply change the last digit in the IPv4 Address to 198 or 199, using any number between 0-255 that is not the last number in the IPv4 Address.